Description

 - St Davids Coffee House

-- Forest Hill station for London Overground and Southern trains
+- Forest Hill station - London Overground and Southern trains

 - South Circular Road